Dark red brick wall

 Artificial intelligence can help nonprofits do more with less.

 However, contrary to popular concerns, AI tools aren’t designed to replace human effort—they’re designed to amplify it.
-Using AI to refocus mission-driven work and improve accessibility will both skyrocket your organization’s efficiency while maintaining crucial visibility.
+Using AI for nonprofits to refocus mission-driven work and improve accessibility will both skyrocket your organization’s efficiency while maintaining crucial visibility.

-AI can unlock deep insights from data.
+AI for nonprofits can unlock deep insights from data.

 Nonprofits collect a wide range of data—donor behavior, event participation, program impact, and more—but often lack the resources to analyze it effectively.